mindriot101/mindriot101.github.io/content/2013-09-05-vim-crashing-with-ruby-on-osx.markdown

----
 layout: post
-title: "vim crashing with ruby on OSX"
+title: vim crashing with ruby on OSX
 date: 2013-09-05 15:44
 comments: true
 categories: osx
----
+Category: OSX

 I started having trouble with vim crashing for me.
 I'm on OSX with homebrew and rbenv, and it crashed when editing Ruby files.
 I would get a segmentation fault.